brok3nwir3/WebLearning/Assignments/wk13/wk13_instructions.md

 - Set the ID to `question_2`, and set the output to the variables `a` plus `b`.
 - Save the file, and check if your output is displaying correctly.

+### Question 3 -
+- Inside the HTML file, create a new paragraph element within the body (immediately below the previous paragraph element).
+-

 ## AWS